‘Suspicious death’ investigated in Fort Smith, one arrested

 FORT SMITH, Ark.
-(KFTA) — Detectives are investigating a death in the 1800 block of South Greenwood Avenue.
+(KNWA) — Detectives are investigating a death in the 1800 block of South Greenwood Avenue.

 William Dubois, Jr., 72, was found dead inside the residence, according to the Fort Smith Police Department.